I Got Your Questions Right Here [Werewolf: The Forsaken]

 I’m finding these Q&A sessions to be great fun.
 They also mean I don’t have to come up with a topic in advance.
 I’m not lazy, just really busy… Anyway.
 Let’s have a third session of Q&A. If the comments are closed by the time you come up with a question, stick it somewhere in the Werewolf: The Forsaken Forum and I’ll pick it up from there.
 Music-wise, let’s have some Goldie Lookin Chain showing off the exclusion that Ghost Wolves feel from other Forsaken.

-29 responses to “I Got Your Questions Right Here [Werewolf: The Forsaken]”
+29 thoughts on “I Got Your Questions Right Here [Werewolf: The Forsaken]”

 As for my question, if you had to pick two words to sum up the Idigam Chronicle (like Blood & Smoke) what would they be?